 - Be patient — Start at the top of the plants and move down the plant slowly.

-- If a stem is too much for the trimmer to cut, you will have to remove the plant from the garden.
-Alternatively, you could breakout the hoe and cut the plant into several smaller pieces.
+- If a stem is too tuff for the trimmer or mower to cut, you will have to remove the plant from the garden.
+Alternatively, you could break out the hoe and cut the plant into several smaller pieces.
 Long stems or vines can reduce the productivity of the tiller by wrapping around the tines and making the task so much more labor-intensive than necessary.

-- Terminate the crop before it dies off — The nutritional value of the cover crop will be lost and the crop will not cut and till as easily.
+- Terminate the crop before it dies off.
+Otherwise, the cover crop’s nutritional value will be lost, and the crop will not be as easy to cut and till.

 - Don’t plant immediately after terminating.
 To get the benefit of the nutrients, you have to wait for the crop to decompose.